NikitaKarthi/Sel_GCN/README.md

-# Sel_GNN
+# Sel_GCN

-This repository contains the supporting code for all the work that appears in the Sel_GNN paper.
+This repository contains the supporting code for all the work that appears in the Sel_GCN paper.

 ## Overview
 Since the advent of computer networking, packet routing decisions have been extensively explored in academia.
 In today's deep learning era, the incorporation of neural networks into various supervised and unsupervised learning tasks has been proven highly successful.
 Packet routing is no exception to this assertion.
 Packet routing shares a similar structure to many autonomous control theory problems (such as maintaining the flight of a drone) and hence Reinforcement learning (RL) and Deep Q networks have been used before to assist in increasing **throughput** and decreasing **latency**, like in [2] by Modi et.al.
 Furthermore, Graph Neural Networks (GNNs), specially designed neural networks designed to operate over graphs, have also shown dominance in the field because networks are, in their fundamental form, graphs.
 Jiang et.al. in [1] have combined these two machine learning mechanisms to produce DGN: Deep Graph Neural networks.

 Our work is an extension of [1] and [2].
-We implement Sel_GNN: An intelligent routing framework in multi-hop wireless networks.
+We implement Sel_GCN: An intelligent routing framework in multi-hop wireless networks.
 We complement the mentioned work by implementing selectivity at each agent using a distance heuristic to ensure that packets are routed even more efficiently, without circumnavigating/looping around the network.
 Our work is tested in a Jupyter notebook-based simulator.
 ***

 ## Table of hyperparameters used in the code